babraham123/GreyPhone/README.md

 - Listen to the news
 - Add more!

 On first load, please install and configure all of that apps that you wish to use.
-We selected apps that are simple, useful and free.
-Basic Phone itself is completely free and doesn't collect any data :)
+We selected apps that are simple, useful and free or ad supported.
+Basic Phone itself is completely free!
+You can optionally customize the app with some personal details (home address, emergency contact and music preference) and the data is stored locally on device, never uploaded.